 Academic Clubs

-Our Academic Clubs offer students the opportunity to purse their academic interests outside of the typical classroom setting.
+Our Academic Clubs offer students the opportunity to pursue their academic interests outside of the typical classroom setting.
 From our Academic Team to Physics to Phantom TV, these clubs provide students a greater understanding and appreciation for different disciplines.

 Academic Team